-- 1. Single family dwellings. - 2.
-Mobile homes. - 3.
-Agricultural activities (except intensive agricultural uses as defined in Section 2.1 herein), including the raising of livestock and poultry, the cultivation of field crops and fruits and berries, forestry, apiculture, and similar uses; provided, that no structure used for housing of livestock shall be located within one-hundred fifty (150) feet of any lot line. - 4.
-The processing, storage, and sale of agricultural products and commodities which are raised on the premises (but not including livestock or poultry slaughterhouses); provided, that no building used for these activities shall be located within one hundred fifty (150) feet of any side or rear lot line. - 5.
+- 1. All agricultural activities (but not including livestock or poultry slaughterhouses), including the raising of livestock and poultry, the production of dairy and poultry products, the cultivation of field crops and fruits and berries, forestry, apiculture, and similar uses; provided, that no structure used for housing of livestock and poultry or any commercial feed lot operation shall be located within one hundred (100) feet of any lot line, and no structure used for housing domestic animals shall be located within one hundred (100) feet of any lot line. - 2.
+The processing, storage, and sale of agricultural products and commodities which are raised on the premises (but not including livestock or poultry slaughterhouses); provided, that no building used for these activities shall be located within one hundred fifty (150) feet of any side or rear lot line. - 3.
+Single family dwellings. - 4.
+Mobile home dwellings. - 5.
 Plant nurseries and greenhouses. - 6.
-Churches and other houses of worship. - 7.
-Homes of six (6) or fewer residents which otherwise meet the definition of "community residential home" (see section 4.2). - 8.
-Public, or charter and private elementary and middle schools offering curricula comparable to that of public schools, provided: - a.
-Middle schools are located on collector or arterial roadways, as functionally classified within the Comprehensive Plan, which have sufficient capacity to carry traffic to be generated by the school and are suitable for high volume traffic during evening and special events as determined by generally acceptable traffic engineering standards; and - b.
-The location, arrangement and lighting of play fields and playgrounds shall be located and buffered as may be necessary to minimize impacts to adjacent residential property.
+Homes of six (6) or fewer residents which otherwise meet the definition of a "community residential facility" (See Section 4.2). - 8.
+Cemeteries not requiring licensure of the State of Florida. - 9.
+Travel trailers, limited to a single travel trailer on a parcel not to exceed one-hundred eighty (180) days (travel trailers as permitted in this case are not to include travel trailer parks). - 10.
+Landscape services including yard maintenance firms. - 11.
+Churches and other houses of worship.